Loyola High School (Los Angeles): Service

-Since the 1970s, Loyola students have performed over one million hours of service to the community.
+Since the 1970s, Loyola students have served the community for over one million hours.
 As part of its commitment to educating men for and with others, Loyola students participate in four major service-oriented projects during their high school careers.
-The freshman serve as tutors on the Loyola campus for the award-winning High School Placement Test Prep Projects for 8th (October - January) and 7th graders (February - April), as well as assist with the Special Olympics.
-The second and third service projects include minimum 25-hour service projects during each of the sophomore and junior years.
+The first-year students serve as tutors on the Loyola campus for the award-winning High School Placement Test Prep Projects for 8th (October - January) and 7th graders (February - April), as well as assist with the Special Olympics.
+The second and third service projects include at least 25 hours of service during each sophomore and junior year.
 The Senior Service Project is a minimum 85-hour immersion commitment to a non-profit service organization in January of senior year.
 Inner city grade schools, special education schools, hospitals, hospices, shelters, and soup kitchens are preferred sites for this service experience.
 Now in its 29th year, the Senior Service Project was featured in "Making A Difference" as part of the NBC National News hosted by Brian Williams on March 11, 2010.
 The film clip is accessible on the Loyola and NBC websites.
 Loyola students' community service has been regularly featured on the local news programs of the ABC affiliate, Channel 7, including Kool Kids and a fundraising car wash conducted on behalf of Homeboy Industries in Los Angeles, the gang member reformation program founded by Greg Boyle, a Loyola graduate and former faculty member.

-Loyola sponsors one of the leading Community Service fairs in metro Los Angeles during the third week of September each year with over 100 local agencies, centers, schools, and organizations sending representatives to enroll Loyola students as volunteers.
-This event supports all of the school's service and justice education programs and seeks to support better-informed choices for service by the students.
+Loyola sponsors one of the leading Community Service fairs in metro Los Angeles during the third week of September each year.
+Over 100 local agencies, centers, schools, and organizations send representatives to enroll Loyola students as volunteers.
+This event supports the school's service and justice education programs and seeks to support better-informed choices for student service.

-Several times over the course of the year, the Cubs Urban Plunge in Los Angeles is offered to students and faculty as a way for them to better experience the community from the position of the poor, disenfranchised, and marginalized.
+Several times over the year, the Cubs Urban Plunge in Los Angeles is offered to students and faculty as a way for them to better experience the community from the position of the poor, disenfranchised, and marginalized.
 This is one of Loyola's distinguishing programs.
-Still the only high school in Los Angeles, public or private, to offer such a program, through this three- to four-day program, students serve in a number of shelters and centers on Skid row, Hollywood, and East Los Angeles.
-This program continued through the summer of 2010 with four urban plunges being offered.
+Still the only high school in Los Angeles, public or private, to offer such a program, through this three- to four-day program, students serve in several shelters and centers on Skid row, Hollywood, and East Los Angeles.
+This program continued through the summer of 2010, offering four urban plunges.
 An overview of the Cubs Urban Plunge program may be found in the July edition of the "Beverly Press."